 Do No Harm - Dr Henry Marsh From My Bookshelf

-I recently read an outstanding book called Do No Harm, by Henry Marsh.
+In 2019, I read an outstanding book called Do No Harm, by Henry Marsh.
 The New York Times and The New Yorker gave it solid reviews, which it deserves.
 It’s by an English neurosurgeon who chronicles his career experience, the highs and lows.
 I commend Dr. Marsh on his work.
 Many times I have struggled to articulate the trials and tribulations of learning to become and practicing as a neurosurgeon.
 As I read his book, I often thought to myself, “Wow, he really captures what I have been trying to share with loved ones and friends.”
 So now instead of struggling to find the right words, the right stories, I can offer a copy of Do No Harm.

 This book is about medicine and humanity.
 It is a portal to the neurosurgeon’s experience.
 Here’s Dr. Marsh’s description of observing his first neurosurgery: “the operation involved the brain, the mysterious substrate of all thought and feeling, of all that was important in human life — a mystery, it seemed to me, as great as the stars at night and the universe around us.
 The operation was elegant, delicate, dangerous and full of profound meaning.
 What could be finer, I thought, than to be a neurosurgeon?”